MaxF8/songseekr/README.md

 This is a project I designed to help users find musical information about their music in Spotify quickly.

-I used React, Node JS, and Material UI to create the application and Heroku to delploy.
+I used React, Node JS, and Material UI to create the application and Heroku to deploy.

 If you would like to access this project on your device follow the following instructions: